angelagilhotra/blog/content/about-me.md

 +++
 I like experimenting more than anything!

 Crafting my way through the interwebs of Ethereum and Communities; exploring infrastructure, tooling and relations.
-Currently dividing my time in engineering engagement with [Kernel](https://kernel.community/en/) and tooling for creator economies at [Bonfire](https://trybonfire.xyz).
+Currently working as web3/full stack developer at [Bonfire](https://trybonfire.xyz) and [Kernel](https://kernel.community/en/).

 Previously I have worked as a Special Projects Lead at [Gitcoin](https://gitcoin.co) and Blockchain Platform Engineer and a Dev Advocate at [Polygon (previously Matic)](https://polygon.technology/).